 \begin{definition}[\cite{gale1968}] Let members of two sets of individuals $I=\{i_1,\ldots,i_{|I|}\}, J=\{j_1,\ldots,j_{|J|}\} \subseteq \cali$ be each enumerated such that the higher the merit score of an individual is the lower index number she has.
 Then, the set of individuals $I$ \textbf{Gale dominates} the set of individuals $J$ if, \begin{enumerate} \item $|I|\geq|J|$, \; and\\ \item for each $\ell\in\{1,\ldots,|J|\}$,

-\end{enumerate} \end{definition} When a set of individuals $I$ Gale dominates another set of individuals $J$, \begin{enumerate} \item there are at least as many individuals who are admitted under $I$ as under $J$, and \item the highest merit-score individual in $I$ is at least as meritorious as the highest merit-score individual in $J$, the second highest merit-score individual in $I$ is at least as meritorious as the second highest merit-score individual in $J$, and so on. \end{enumerate} Thus, a group that Gale dominates another group is more meritorious in a strong way.
-Our first main result establishes that, while the uniqueness of a choice rule that satisfies the Supreme Court's mandates on \textit{Indra Sawhney (1992)\/} is lost under overlapping VR protections, there is still a choice rule that fares better than any other under a system that promotes meritocracy.
+\end{enumerate} \end{definition} When a set of individuals $I$ Gale dominates another set of individuals $J$, \begin{enumerate} \item there are at least as many individuals who are admitted under $I$ as under $J$, and \item the highest merit-score individual in $I$ is at least as meritorious as the highest merit-score individual in $J$, the second highest merit-score individual in $I$ is at least as meritorious as the second highest merit-score individual in $J$, and so on. \end{enumerate}

+Our final result establishes that while the uniqueness of a choice rule that satisfies the mandates of the Supreme Court's \textit{Indra Sawhney (1992)\/} is lost under overlapping VR protections, of all such choice rules, there still exists one that promotes meritocracy better than any other.
+Thus, Theorem \ref{thm-mOA} justifies the naming of the meritorious O\&A choice rule.

 \begin{theorem} Let $C(\rho;.)$ be any choice rule that satisfies non-wastefulness, no justified envy, and compliance with VR protections.
-Then for any set of individuals $I \subseteq \cali$, the set of individuals $\aco(\rho;I)$ admitted by the meritorious Over-and-Above choice rule Gale dominates the set of individuals $\widehat{C}(\rho;I)$ admitted under choice rule $C(\rho;.)$. \end{theorem} Theorem \ref{thm-mOA} justifies the naming of the meritorious Over-and-Above choice rule.
+Then for any set of individuals $I \subseteq \cali$, the set of individuals $\aco(\rho;I)$ admitted by the meritorious O\&A choice rule Gale dominates the set of individuals $\widehat{C}(\rho;I)$ admitted under choice rule $C(\rho;.)$. \end{theorem}

-Given the mandates of \textit{Indra Sawhney (1992)\/} and Theorem \ref{thm-mOA}, it may be tempting to declare the meritorious Over-and-Above choice rule as an unambiguous ``winner'' for the more general version of the problem with overlapping VR protections.
-We, nevertheless, caution against a hasty dismissal of other alternatives for there may be application-specific normative considerations which may deem other choice rules to be strong contenders.
-Focusing on the specifics of the Supreme Court judgment \textit{Janhit Abhiyan (2022)\/}, in Sections \ref{sec:EWS-last} and \ref{sec:EWS-first} we present two other generalizations of the O$\&$A choice rule that also deserve serious consideration.